 Morningstar Investment Management Background

 Morningstar Investment Management is part of Morningstar’s Investment Management group.
 This entity is composed of more than 90 investment professionals including analysts.
-The Group’s operation team spans more than 10 main offices in Chicago, London and Sydney.
+The Group’s operation team spans more than 10 offices in Chicago, London and Sydney.

 Morningstar Investment Management Client Types and Minimum Account Sizes